PlaidCloud/website/content/en/docs/tasks/run-application/run-single-instance-stateful-application.md

 <!-- overview -->

-This page shows you how to run a single-instance stateful application in Kubernetes using a PersistentVolume and a Deployment.
+This page shows you how to run a single-instance stateful application in PlaidCloud using a PersistentVolume and a Deployment.
 The application is MySQL.